harshg99/informative_path_planning_quads/README.md

-# Policy Search with Non-uniform Feature Aggregation for Street Networks
+# Active Sampling with Non-uniform Feature Aggregation with motion primitives

 This project presents an adaptive sampling technique that generates paths to efficiently measure and then mathematically model a scalar field by performing non-uniform measurements in a given street network.
 The system is trained to achieve paths that preferentially cover hotspots at the earlier stages of the exploration.
-These learned parameters then define a policy π (in the sense of reinforcement learning) that is then used on the input street network to generate an explicit action plan.
+These learned parameters then define a policy π (in the sense of reinforcement learning) that is then used on the scoremap to generate an explicit action plan.

 # Feature Aggregation: